Valourite/dynamic-models/README.md

 > No need to add these to `$fillable`.

-Note: Ensure your model has those columns
-- We can update the column names by implementing the following functions:
+We can update the column names by implementing the following functions:

 ```php
 public static function getFormContentColumn(): string